Design Project 3: Low-fidelity Prototyping

 What do we do?

-Functionality does not need to be fully implemented.
-Please use hard-coded but realistic data, Wizard-of-Oz, and fake results, so that you can focus on the essential: the user’s task, scenario, and UI components to support them rather than the underlying implementation.
-You need to build a prototype that supports end-to-end scenarios.
+Functionality does not need to be fully prototyped.
+Please use fake but realistic data, Wizard-of-Oz, and fake results, so that you can focus on the essential: the user’s task, scenario, and UI components to support them rather than the underlying implementation.
+You need to build a paper prototype that supports end-to-end scenarios.
 Your prototype needs to support at least three distinct tasks.
 This does not mean you need to build three separate prototypes, but rather this means you need to build one complete prototype that is flexible enough to support the three tasks.

 In your prototype, a task is a user action to support the solution, aiming to meet user needs.
 Task examples for a shopping app could be: “Put more than 6 items into a shopping cart and finish the purchase.”, “Put two items into a shopping cart, remove both, and add a new item.”, and “Cancel your purchase in the middle of a payment process.”.
 But avoid functionality-focused examples such as “Use the ‘add’ button and put 6 items into a shopping cart”.